-Use the system proxy if all of your applications need to use the same proxy.
-Use the custom proxy if you want to direct the requests from Postman go through a custom proxy server.
+Use the Global proxy if all of your applications need to use the same proxy.
+Turn Global proxy on if you want to direct the requests from Postman go through a custom proxy server.
 Turning it off will direct the requests to not use the proxy server.

 To configure the proxy settings, click the wrench icon on the right side of the header toolbar, choose “Settings”, and select the Proxy tab.

-Postman allows you to configure custom proxy settings that direct Postman to forward your HTTP or HTTPS requests through a proxy server.
+Postman allows you to configure Global Proxy Configuration that direct Postman to forward your HTTP or HTTPS requests through a proxy server.
 In other words, this will route all requests sent via the Postman app through a proxy server of your choosing.

-Choose the type of proxy server by checking the appropriate checkboxes.
+Choose the type of proxy server by checking the appropriate checkboxes beside Proxy Type.
 By default, both

 HTTPS are checked.
 This means that both HTTP and HTTPS requests will go through the proxy server.

-In the first field under Proxy Server, enter the host or IP address (without protocol) of the proxy server.
-In the second field under Proxy Server, enter the port of the proxy server.
+The first field under Proxy Type is Proxy Server.
+Here, enter the host or IP address (without protocol) of the proxy server.
+The next field to Proxy Server is where the port of the proxy server is provided.

 If all of your applications need to use the same proxy, you might have a default proxy configured at the Operating System level.
 Use the system proxy settings to forward your HTTP or HTTPS requests in Postman through your OS’s default configuration.
 In other words, you are telling the Postman app and all requests sent using Postman to follow your OS's default configuration.